Learn how digital imaging is different from older X-ray technology and how this new technique will benefit you

-Our team at Dental Excellence believes that using the most advanced dental technology is just as important as using the most up-to-date treatment techniques.
+Our dental team at Dental Excellence believes that using the most advanced dental technology is just as important as using the most up-to-date treatment techniques.
 We pride ourselves on providing patients with the safest, most convenient, most long-term treatment options available.
 Even our X-ray technology demonstrates our mindfulness toward our patients' well being; we use a new X-ray technique called digital imaging or digital X-rays.
 Read on to learn about how digital imaging is different from older X-ray technology and how this new technique will benefit you.

 Like traditional X-rays, digital X-rays use radiation to get a picture of your teeth, but the process has been greatly simplified.
 You'll still wear a protective apron over your body, but instead of using X-ray film, an electronic sensor that captures the images is placed in your mouth.
 This sensor is covered in a new protective plastic for each patient.
 An X-ray machine will then be positioned against your cheek and a picture will be taken with the click of a button.
 Because there is no film, there is nothing to develop.
 The images are sent instantly to a computer where they can be viewed, shared, stored, or printed.
 Essentially, the digital sensor serves as film to capture a more accurate and detailed image of your teeth.